 - 1/8 cup black beans

-- Get out a big oven proof pot with a lid and put it on high heat on the stove.
-Put the couple tbsps of coconut oil in, let it get hot, and then brown the roast well on all sides.
+- Get out a big oven proof pot with a lid and put it on med-high heat on the stove.
+Add the coconut oil, let it get hot, and then brown the roast well on all sides.
 Turn the heat off.

 - Add the onion, garlic, and chipotle pepper to the pot.
 Pour in the beer, apple cider vinegar and squeeze in the lime and orange juice.
 You can put in the peel as well, but I found that the lime peel gave a tiny hint of a bitter flavor that I didn’t care for.